haliphax/ascii.js/README.md

 * `80x50/` - These files will be rendered with the 80x50 DOS font
 * `dos/` - These files will be rendered with the 80x25 DOS font
 * `amiga/` - These files will be rendered with the Amiga Topaz 500 font

+### Font credits

+* The *Topaz 500* font used for Amiga artwork comes from [TrueSchool](http://trueschool.se).
+I'm still trying to remember which corner of the internet I found the others in...

 ## ANSI support